ParhamP/Speech-Hacker/README.md

 	- Sign up at https://www.ibm.com/watson/developercloud/speech-to-text.html and obtain an IBM Watson Speech to text username and password.

-	- Open Watson.py with your IDE and place your username and password for IBM_USERNAME and IBM_PASSWORD
+	- Open watson.py with your IDE and enter your username and password for IBM_USERNAME and IBM_PASSWORD

 	- In terminal enter: `python watson.py`